-Irshalgad lies in the Matheran region of Maharashtra and is at an altitude of 3700 feet.
+Irshalgad lies in between Matheran and Panvel in Maharashtra and is at an altitude of 3700 feet.

 The fort is not known for any historical events but Netaji Palkar, one of the most decorated senapatis under Shivaji Maharaj was born in Chouk Manlivali.